cloudmaven/documentation/pages/faq/faq.md

 We suggest multiplying your expected data volume by the archival rate for five years.
 Budget that and pay it in advance.
 At the end of that time you can allow the data to evaporate... or you may find it has some further value to your community; in which case it is in an ideal location.

+## Q: What is meant by **object storage**?

+This question is really about cost management on the cloud -- the central idea -- while at the same time explaining this useful bit of cloud jargon '*object storage*'.

+Object storage is a key concept in using the cloud because it is what makes cloud computing cost-effective.
+There is a really [nice description of it on Wikipedia](https://en.wikipedia.org/wiki/Object_storage) that we recommend reading; but in brief: Suppose your data are represented by a set of luggage.
+When you place those data on a file system the luggage is open and the contents are all readily accessible.
+You can instantly reach into any pocket of any garment or grab the toothbrush or the phone charger.
+That's a file system.
+Object storage in this metaphor is a coat check counter.
+The whole piece of luggage goes in and you can get it back out whenever you like.
+But you can't use it interactively the way you can with the file system.
+The object that you check might be a single file or it might be a tar ball of an entire file system.
+Object storage does not have any practical restriction on object size.

+Now why does this make the cloud cost-effective?
+Because the cloud also has file systems (aka 'block storage') available for use; and just like on any computer this is how you store and manage your software and data.
+The block storage is mounted on a cloud computing instance precisely as an attached drive.
+This is not an option with object storage.

+When not in use the cloud makes it very easy to bundle digital resources from block storage into object storage where the cost to maintain them is significantly less.
+Object storage is cheap whereas block storage (file systems) cost more.
+In the metaphor it is comparing the cost of a coat check to the cost of a hotel room.

+Here is a specific example to help illustrate the difference in cost.
+For one month object storage costs 2.4 cents per Gigabyte; and this is based on the literal size of the object being stored.
+In contrast a block storage device, i.e. a file system costs 10 cents per Gigabyte per month; but for its designated volume regardless what is on that volume.
+A 30% full 1 Terabyte drive will cost $100 per month on the Amazon cloud (ten cents per Gigabyte).
+Take a snapshot of that drive and it will occupy only 300 GBytes because the volume is only 30$ full.
+This snapshot object will cost only $7.20 per month in object storage.
+This idea also applies to special snapshots that capture the state of an operating system.
+These snapshots -- called *machine images* -- can be stored in object storage when the machine (computer) is not needed.
+Here a powerful computer might cost $1 per hour whereas the machine image might require only 8 Gigabytes; so the per month cost goes from $720 to 19 cents.

 ## Q: Which cloud should I use?